NbAiLab/nb-whisper/template.md

 | Large      | 1550M      | [NB-Whisper Large](https://huggingface.co/NbAiLabBeta/nb-whisper-large) |

 ### Specialised Models
-To demonstrate how easy it is to change the output of the main model, we have generated these specialised models for more targetted use:
+While the main models are suitable for most transcription task, we demonstrate how easy it is to change the output of the main model.
+The following models are trained 250 additional steps from the main models above, and might be suitable for more targetted use cases:
 - **Verbatim version**: This lower-cased variant is more literal and suitable for tasks requiring detailed transcription, such as linguistic analysis.
 - **Semantic version**: This variant focuses less on verbatim accuracy but captures the essence of content, ideal for meeting minutes and subtitling.